pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`procedural_caves_bsp`

-This Python code generates a random cave using Binary Space Partitioning (BSP).
-It splits the space into smaller sections recursively until a cutoff point is reached, then generates rooms within those sections.
-It connects these rooms with corridors to create a cave-like structure.
-The code also includes functionality for player movement, scrolling the viewport, and rendering the cave on the screen using sprites, with options for sprite merging for efficiency.
+This Python code demonstrates procedural cave generation using Binary Space Partitioning (BSP).
+The BSP technique involves recursively dividing a space into smaller sections until a stopping condition is met.
+In this specific example, the code generates a dungeon map by splitting the space randomly based on a specified threshold, carving out rooms within the sections, and connecting them with corridors.
+The BSP algorithm is utilized to create a maze-like structure with interconnected rooms, demonstrating a method to generate complex layouts dynamically.
+It leverages concepts of randomization, recursion, and spatial partitioning to construct unique cave systems within a game environment using the Arcade library.

 procedural_caves_cellular.py
 ----------------------------